SnowCheetos/GServerManager/README.md

 # Description

-GServerManager is an interactive command-line interface (CLI) tool for managing multiple `flask` servers (soon will support Django).
+GServerManager is an interactive command-line interface (CLI) tool for managing multiple WSGI servers.
 It allows users to add, remove, start, stop, restart, monitor, update servers, manage server logs, and handle servers' GitHub settings.
 The tool is built using `Rust`, and is designed to be intuitive and easy to use.
 It also provides event-triggered backups and visualization tools, making it much easier to manage multiple servers on the same machine.
+It currently supports the `Flask`, `FastAPI` and `Django` frameworks and `Gunicorn`.

 # Getting Started

 ## Prerequisites
-* Rust Programming Language: You can download Rust from the [official website](https://www.rust-lang.org/tools/install).
+* **Rust**: You can download Rust from the [rust official website](https://www.rust-lang.org/tools/install).
-* If you would like to use the data tools provided, then `python >= 3.9` is required.
+* **Python**: You'll need python for the servers themselves as well as data processing and visualization tools.
+It's recommended to use `anaconda` for environment managements, check out the [anaconda official website](https://www.anaconda.com/) for details.
-* This application supports `redis`, if you would need to use it in your server, checkout their [official website](https://redis.io/docs/getting-started/)
+* **Redis**: This application supports Redis, if you would need to use it in your servers, check out the [redis official website](https://redis.io/docs/getting-started/) for more information.

 ## Installation
 1. Clone the repo: `git clone https://github.com/SnowCheetos/GServerManager.git`
 2. Navigate to the cloned directory: `cd GServerManager`
 3. Build the project: `cargo build --release`
-4. To use the visualizer, install dependencies via `pip install -r requirements.txt`
+4. Install python dependencies via `pip install -r requirements.txt`

 ## Usage
 After building the project, you can start using the `GServerManager`.
 Below are examples of the available commands: